amalex5/proof-pilgrim/infinite-series/sequences-series-basic-vocab/sequences-series-basic-vocab.md

 \end{align*}
 So:
 $$0.\overline{9} = 1$$
 Voila.
-But, anyway, Lizzy was thinking about how $0.\overline{9}$ feels kinda like a series!
+But, anyway, Elizabeth was thinking about how $0.\overline{9}$ feels kinda like a series!
 It feels like:
 $$0.\overline{9} = 0.9 + 0.09 + 0.009 + 0.0009 + \cdots$$
 So... can you link up these ideas?
 Can you use these ideas of infinite geometric series to come up with a *second* proof that $0.\overline{9}=1$???